andreasabel/inCode/entry/introducing-the-backprop-library.md

 by hand, but for more complicated situations, this becomes impractical.
 That's where *automatic differentiation* comes into play.

-We've gone as far as we can go without having a gradient function, let's drop into the world of *backprop* and get automatic differentiation!
+We've gone as far as we can go now, so let's drop into the world of *backprop* and see what it can offer us!

 With Backprop
 -------------

-Now let's see what happens if we compute our error function using *backprop*, instead!
+Let's see what happens if we compute our error function using *backprop*, instead!

 We'll switch out our imports very slightly: